 RAG RISK / CONSEQUENCES LEVEL OF RISK CONTROLS OUTSTANDING ACTIONS RISK OWNERSHIP ACTION DATE PROGRESS / COMMENTS 22.
-Poor return on long term investments /investments insecure in current climate 3 Treasury Management Strategy approved annually by Members.
+Poor return on long term investments /investments insecure in current climate Treasury Management Strategy approved annually by Members.
 Aim to select counter parties of the highest credit quality; credit ratings monitored closely.
 Council's investments managed internally in consultation with Arlingclose.Quarterly meetings and conference calls held with Arlingclose.
 Deputy Chief Executive, Terry Collier and Portfolio Holder, Councillor Evans are involved in key decisions.
 Use a range of credit ratings and criteria recommended by Arlingclose.
 Regular monitoring ,reporting of investment portfolio and returns achieved.
 DCX (TC) Ongoing monitoring As per the outturn Treasury management report average rate of return achieved on core pooled investments of £9.5m was a healthy 4.89% and capital growth as at end of the financial year was £0.7m.
 The team continues to explore options for diversifying the portfolio.
-Page 23 23.
-Failure to collect/recover income due, resulting in losses to the authority.
-3 Corporate Debt Officer Group meet periodically.
-Corporate Recovery Policy.
-Recovery policies also exist for specific areas such as Council Tax, NNDR, Sundry Debts etc. Debt collection statistics produced and analysed.
-Budget Monitoring identifies any shortfall in income.
-Accountancy report to Management Team and Members on significant variances and comparisons with previous year.
+23. Failure to collect/recover income due, resulting in losses to the authority.
+Members on significant variances and comparisons with previous year.
 The Corporate Debt Group, chaired by the Deputy Chief Executive (Terry Collier) continue to meet monthly and a wider representation from Services is being encouraged.
-The Deputy Chief Executive in his capacity as Section 151 Officer is taking the lead in coordinating outstanding actions with the Corporate Debt Group such as strengthening recovery procedures for sundry debts to reflect Spelthorne's recovery policy wherever possible and practical, with less intervention from Services; perusal of older debts by the Recovery team and monitoring by Management.
-Arrears figures at the Corporate Debt Group are reviewed, together with discussions about cost effectiveness of pursuing different types of debts.
-23i.
+The Deputy Chief Executive in his 23i.
 Recovery arrangements for significant debts/other income streams and amounts outstanding continue to be periodically monitored through the Corporate Debt group.
 23ii.
 Management Team (MAT) should co-ordinate action to tackle aged debt that is unlikely to be recovered.
 Going forward, targets should be set for keeping aged debt to a minimum.
-23iii The DCX, Terry Collier, as \$151 Officer, to receive and review a monthly status report on 'at risk' debts i.e. higher value aged debts over 6 months old in order to confirm that suitable recovery action has been taken, and where exhausted, ensuring write- off action is pursued.
+23iii The DCX, Terry Collier, as S151 Officer, to receive and review a monthly status report on 'at risk' debts i.e. higher value aged debts over 6 months old in order to confirm that suitable recovery action has been taken, and where exhausted, ensuring write- off action is pursued.
 MAT/ DCX, TC/GH F&CR/ Group Heads 31 Aug 2016 R Requires Monitoring Corporate Debt Group have encouraged strengthening of processes.
 Bed and Breakfast debts are now being monitored more robustly.
 Debt recovery training for relevant staff has been provided, with a view to improving skills and enhancing recovery rates.
 The recent internal audit review of Sundry Debts highlighted that the level of aged debt is too high and Managers have not always taken necessary write-off action.
 Report has gone to Management Team who are reinforcing need for improvement actions.